uservidya/mio-mysql/README.md

 ### exports(settings, options)

-Create a new Mio plugin with the given database `settings` and `options`.
+Create a new Mio mysql plugin with the given database `settings` and `options`.

 `settings` same as settings for [node-mysql](https://github.com/felixge/node-mysql/)